microbit-foundation/dev-docs/software/testing.md

 ### iOS App

-The iOS App TestFlight/beta has a hidden option that enables you to input the makecode version URL eg  [https://makecode.microbit.org/beta](https://makecode.microbit.org/beta)
+The iOS App beta is released via Apple TestFlight.

 To test, you will need to: